leowz/fitleiOSAppGitBook/appendix.md

 In `undoSimulation`

-Triggered when user cancel the clothes downloading process.
+Triggered when user cancels the clothes downloading process.

 > FitleMixpanel.track\("app-cancel tryon"\)